 SDK_READY_FROM_CACHE

-An event is simply an extension of a SplitEventTask.
+An event is an extension of a SplitEventTask.

 public class SplitEventTask {